Apply as a partner or spouse

 - make an online application and book an appointment

-You must apply by post and fill in appendix 1 FLR(FP) FLR(O) if you can’t pay the fee because you:
+You must apply by post and fill in appendix 1 FLR(FP) FLR(O) if you cannot pay the fee because you:

-- don’t have a place to live and you can’t afford one
+- do not have a place to live and you cannot afford one

-- have a place to live but can’t afford your essential living costs like food or heating
+- have a place to live but cannot afford your essential living costs like food or heating

 - have a very low income and paying the fee would harm your child’s wellbeing